tests-always-included/dizzy/README.md

 3. Follow industry standard naming conventions and community embraced patterns.
 4. Do not hijack `require()`, even though it is tempting.
 5. ECMAScript 6.
 This impacts both what can be accepted and how the code runs.
+6. Allow asynchronous operations.
+That's a lofty goal but could be vital for your software.

 Examples